bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 };
 ```

-Let's also simplify `App.tsx,` our app's starting point, and include our `FavoritesMap` component:
+Let's also simplify `App.tsx`, our app's starting point, and include our `FavoritesMap` component:

 ```tsx
 import React from 'react';